An explainable framework for the relationship between dementia and glucose metabolism patterns: Introduction

 Several works have explored the application of \acrshort{vae}s to neuroimaging data for dementia research. \cite{wakefield2024variational} applied a graph-based unsupervised \acrshort{vae} to \acrshort{fdg} scans, achieving high accuracy in distinguishing \acrshort{ad} patients from controls while enhancing explainability through latent representations.
 Similarly, \cite{dolci2024interpretable} built a classification model using both genetic and neuroimaging data, extracting features through a \acrshort{vae}.
 Their model achieved high accuracy and unraveled key regions for the classification task.
 In a related approach, \cite{kumaranormative} proposed a multimodal \acrshort{vae} for normative modeling of brain \acrshort{mri}, successfully capturing deviations associated with disease progression.

-Despite these advances, unsupervised \acrshort{vae}s often struggle to disentangle clinically meaningful features from noise, limiting their interpretability\textemdash there is no guarantee as to what each latent variable encodes \cite{locatello2019challenging, eastwood2018framework}.
-This has motivated the study of semi-supervised variants, where guidance from clinical variables helps shape more interpretable latent spaces. \cite{zhao2019variational} proposed a supervised \acrshort{vae} that integrates an auxiliary regressor to guide the latent space towards predicting age from \acrshort{mri} scans, enabling a more meaningful and structured disentangled latent representation.
-Moreover, in our prior work on Parkinson's Disease \cite{vazquez2024cross}, we demonstrated the ability of \acrshort{vae}s to extract clinically relevant information from \acrshort{fdg} scans.
-Latent representations were shown to encode symptomatology, providing evidence that generative models can capture disease-relevant patterns from neuroimaging data.
+Despite these advances, there remains a need for neuroimaging-derived biomarkers that can capture disease severity in an interpretable manner.
+Clinical scores provide quantitative measures of cognitive impairment, but they do not directly reveal which brain regions or networks are affected.
+Conversely, traditional neuroimaging analysis can identify affected regions but often lacks a continuous biomarker that parallels clinical progression.

+In this work, we address this gap by proposing a semi-supervised \acrshort{vae} framework designed to learn a latent neuroimaging biomarker that is explicitly aligned with dementia symptomatology.
+Our primary objective is not classification, but rather to:

+\begin{enumerate} \item Derive an interpretable neuroimaging biomarker ($z_0$) that encodes dementia severity and correlates with established clinical measures; \item Disentangle this biomarker from confounding factors (spatial transformations, intensity variations, inter-subject variability, age) encoded in remaining latent variables; \item Leverage the generative capabilities of the model to map this biomarker back to brain space, enabling visualization of metabolic patterns associated with disease progression. \end{enumerate}

-However, these works do not directly disentangle latent patterns of dementia symptomatology, which is essential for understanding disease heterogeneity and progression.
-In this work, we propose a semi-supervised \acrshort{vae} framework, guiding the latent space towards capturing dementia-related patterns, by introducing a similarity regularization term between the latent space and dementia symptomatology.
-The main contributions of this work are as follows.
-First, a semi-supervised \acrshort{vae} framework is proposed, in which latent dimensions are explicitly guided to capture dementia-related symptom patterns through a similarity regularization term.
+The main contributions of this work are: First, a semi-supervised VAE framework that learns a neuroimaging biomarker explicitly guided to capture dementia severity through a similarity regularization term.
 Second, we provide an analysis of the convergence behavior of the model, identifying conditions that prevent both mean collapse and the collapse of regularization terms.
 Third, we leverage the generative capabilities of the model to map neurodegenerative patterns into brain space, yielding voxel-wise representations that affect how dementia information is encoded in the latent space.
-Finally, we design an interpretable mechanism to represent common confounding factors\textemdash such as intersubject variability and acquisition noise\textemdash within the model.
+Finally, we design an interpretable mechanism to represent common confounding factors \textemdash such as intersubject variability and acquisition noise\textemdash within the model.